WVURAIL/dspira-lessons/README.md

-## Adding a new post  go to this link:
+## To add a new post  go to this link:

 [New Post](https://wvurail.org/dspira-lessons/newpost/)